OkoyeApps/nodejs_learnable_crashcource/README.md

 It does not follow it fork structure and pattern, thus it uses promises, and expressjs.

 ## Usage
-On console do: `mom install` to the only dependency Start the server: `node index.js`
+On console do: `npm install` to the only dependency Start the server: `node index.js`
+This will start a server at: `localhost:3000`
+#
+Books endpoint: `localhost:3000/books`
+Users endpoint: `localhost:3000/users`

 check the directories: `providers/routes.js` and `routes/` to see the routes and it requirements